pranayjindam/snake_game-2d/README.md

-# snake_game-2d
+# snake-game-using-pygame
-developed a snake game using pygame
+its a 2d snake game using pygame module